torrinworx/Blend_My_NFTs/README.md

     'PNG' - Exports the .png format

     Visit https://docs.blender.org/api/current/bpy.types.Image.html#bpy.types.Image.file_format for a complete list of file formats supported by Blender.
 Enter the     file extension exactly as specified in the Blender API documentation.

-``save_path_mac`` - The save path for Blend_My_NFTs if you are on MacOS:
+``save_path_mac`` - A string representing the save path for Blend_My_NFTs if you are on MacOS: (REQUIRED - if on MacOS)

     Example mac: /Users/Path/to/Blend_My_NFTs

-``save_path_windows`` - The save path for Blend_My_NFTs if you are on Windows:
+``save_path_windows`` - A string representing the save path for Blend_My_NFTs if you are on Windows: (REQUIRED - if on Windows)

     Example windows: C:\Users\Path\to\Blend_My_NFTs

+``maxNFTs`` - A positive integer representeing the number of NFTs to generate.
+(REQUIRED)

-``nftsPerBatch`` - A positive integer representing the number of NFTs per batch
+``nftsPerBatch`` - A positive integer representing the number of NFTs per batch.
+(REQUIRED)

+``renderBatch`` - A positive integer representing the the batch number to render if ``renderImage`` is set to True.
+(REQUIRED)

+``renderImage`` - A Boolean value, when set to True, turns the Image_Generator.py on or off.
+(Turned on after NFTRecord.json and appropriate batches are generated with main.py)

+``enableResetViewport`` - A boolean value, when set to True, resets the veiwport of all cameras not in Script_Ignore.
+(Optional)

+``enableGeneration`` - A boolean value, when set to True, applies and takes into account colour or material variants in the NFT DNA.
+(Optional)

+``generationType`` - A string value, takes ``color`` or ``material`` as input.
+Determines if extra variatns are generated with colours or material textures.
+(Optional)

+``rgbaColorList#`` - A list containing tuples representing the RGBA colour values assigned to a given object in ``colorList``.
+(Optional)

+``materialList#`` - A list containing strings representing the names of materials in blender: (Optional)

+    These materials must be in your Current Files' Materials.
+Make sure that you've set your materials as "fake user".
+The collections below are Current Files'         Materials.
+You can put as many or as little materials values in these lists as you would like.
+You can create any number of materialLists and assign them to       any number of collections that you would like.
+Each set of materialLists assigned to an object by collection name in the materialList will act like an             attribute and create a unique variant of that item.

+``colorList`` - A dictionary which the keys are the names of variants, and the items are the ``rgbaColorList#`` or ``materialList#``: (Optional)

+    The rgbaColorList# deterimnes the colours that the variants will change to.
+This creates new variants with those RGBA colour values.

+Steps to run scripts in Blender
 1. Open the Scripting tab in the menu of Blender:

 <img width="1440" alt="Screen Shot 2021-10-24 at 9 51 25 PM" src="https://user-images.githubusercontent.com/82110564/138623488-9d0efc07-4004-4d3a-a7fe-25cb6050ac51.png">